Energy Spectra of Compressed Quantum States: Abstract

 \section{Abstract}

 Quantum algorithms for estimating the ground state energy of a quantum system often operate by preparing a classically accessible quantum state and then applying quantum phase estimation.
 Whether this approach yields quantum advantage hinges on the state's energy spectrum, that is, the sequence of the state's overlaps with the energy eigenstates of the system Hamiltonian.
-For any entanglement-compressed quantum state with minimal expected energy, it is shown that its energy spectrum decays at most with the inverse-squared energy eigenvalues.
-This explains the main empirical finding of Silvester, Carleo, and White \cite{unusual_white_2025} (\textit{Physical Review Letters}, 2025) that the energy spectra of matrix product states do not decay exponentially.
-It also reduces the question of quantum advantage to the energy and entanglement profile of the Hamiltonian's eigenstates.
+We show that the energy spectrum of \emph{any} entanglement-compressed quantum state must have large support if most energy eigenstates are highly entangled, an assumption supported by the eigenstate thermalization hypothesis.
+Furthermore, we show that if the compressed quantum state minimizes expected energy, then its energy spectrum decays with the inverse-squared energy eigenvalues under a convex relaxation of the compression constraint.
+This explains the main empirical finding of Silvester, Carleo, and White~\cite{unusual_white_2025} (\textit{Physical Review Letters}, 2025) that the energy spectra of matrix product states do not decay exponentially.